Let’s Work Together

 Whenever I see Annabelle’s name on a list of presenters at a conference I immediately sign up.
 Annabelle presents with knowledge, clarity, creativity, sensitivity, and honesty; that is a true gift.
 Her reverence for her clients, her profession and mental health is strongly evident.
 Her presentations are practical as well as nurturing.
 Annabelle’s presentations have strengthened my clinical practice and I highly recommend her professional trainings.

-In-person or telehealth in MA, telehealth in NY & VT.
+Therapy for therapists is In-person or telehealth in MA, telehealth in NY, VT, ME, & FL.
 Visit my practice website Movement Matters Integrative Psychotherapy.